dzchilds/black-grass/_posts/2014-05-01-welcome-to-the-new-members-of-the-BGRI.md

 title: Welcome to the new members of the BGRI
 ---

 Three new mambers of the BGRI have started this month.
-TOgether they will be overseeing the resistance audit and field-scale monitoring of black-grass densities across our netowrk of farms.
+Together they will be overseeing the resistance audit and field-scale monitoring of black-grass densities across our netowrk of farms.

 ##### Laura Crook